-The expectation for this course is that students read the material and attempt the exercises prior to class.
-Adopting and adhering to effective learning habits in this course will likely take up a great deal of time.
-Plan your schedule accordingly.
-Do not fall behind in the assigned readings and problems because it is difficult to catch up.
+The expectation for this course is that students read the material and attempt the brief exercises prior to class.
+Adopting and adhering to effective learning habits in this course will likely take up a great deal of time so students are encouraged to plan their schedule accordingly.
+It is difficult for students to catch up once they fall behind schedule.